us-irs/spacepackets-py/docs/api.rst

 This package is split into multiple submodules:

 - :py:mod:`spacepackets.ccsds`: Contains CCSDS specific code.
-This includes the space packet implementation inside the :py:mod:`spacepackets.ccsds.spacepacket` module and time related implementations in the :py:mod:`spacepackets.ccsds.time` module
+This includes the CCSDS space packet helpers and the CCSDS time implementations in the :py:mod:`spacepackets.ccsds.time` module.
 - :py:mod:`spacepackets.cfdp`: Contains packet implementations related to the CCSDS File Delivery Protocol
 - :py:mod:`spacepackets.ecss`: Contains packet implementations related to the ECSS PUS standard.
 - :py:mod:`spacepackets.uslp`: Contains packet implementations related to the USLP standard.